georgeerol/RoboticPerception/README.md

 # Perception Pipeline
 ## Tabletop Segmentation
-The Table Segmetation is about applying some filtering techniques and use RANSAC plane fitting to segment a table in a point cloud.
+The Table Segmentation is about applying some filtering techniques and use RANSAC plane fitting to segment a table in a point cloud.

 ### Downsample your point cloud by applying a Voxel Grid Filter
 When running computation on full resolution point cloud can be slow and may not achieve any improvement on results obtained using a more widely apart sampled point cloud.
 Therefore, in many cases, it is advantageous to downsample the data.

-VoxelGrid is use to Downsampling Filter to drive a point cloud that has fewer points but should  do a good job of representing the input point cloud as a whole.
+VoxelGrid is used to Downsampling Filter to drive a point cloud that has fewer points but should do a good job of representing the input point cloud as a whole.
 As the word "pixel" is short for "picture element", the word
 "voxel" is short for "volume element".
-Just as we can divided a 2d image into a regular grid of aread element, we can also divided up a 3D point cloud, into a regualr 3D grid of volume elements.
+Just as we can divide a 2d image into a regular grid of area element, we can also divid up a 3D point cloud, into a regular 3D grid of volume elements.
 Each individual cell in grid is now voxel and the 3D grid is known as "Voxel Grid".

 ###### Voxel Grid Code